zodiacg/awesome.rc/vicious/README.md

 - Arguments:
   * None
 - Returns:
-  * returns 1st value as usage of all CPUs/cores, 2nd as usage of first CPU/core, 3rd as usage of second CPU/core etc.
+  * Returns 1st value as usage of all CPUs/cores, 2nd as usage of first CPU/core, 3rd as usage of second CPU/core etc.

 **vicious.widgets.cpufreq**